 So if you're one of those song writers or beat makers who just plinks around the keyboard and says "Hmm that sounds cool, let's see what note sounds good next," then you're basically screwed.
 For one, even if you catch a lucky break and an artist wants to commission a specific type of song from you, you'll have zero clue where to start.
 You probably didn't even know that each key has it's own characteristic set of emotions.
 Beyond this, which scales do you use, which chord progressions enhance the emotion?
 If you can't tell me off the top of your head what feelings the G Major key conjures up in your mind, let alone play it on your instrument, then you're going to be desperately helpless when opportunity gives you a shot.
 No artist is an island, which brings us to the next reason...

 People don't use lofty musical terminology just to confuse or block you out of the conversation.
-Call it what you will: jargon, mumbo-jumbo, slang talk, etc. If you can't speak the vocabulary, you can't communicate with other professionals.
+Call it what you will: jargon, mumbo-jumbo, slang talk, music stand lingo, etc. If you can't speak the vocabulary, you can't communicate with other professionals.
 And if you can't communicate complex concepts quickly, then you can't collaborate.
 Essentially, you're not a musician.
 Clicking around on some bootleg software's piano roll until it "sounds about right" isn't going to cut it in a professional environment.

 When you're familiar with the vocabulary and the syntax of the language, you know music theory.
 This enables you to learn, teach, collaborate, and communicate effectively with other musicians.
 A doctor better know the difference between a patient's femur and their neck bone, and you'd better be able to play an I-IV-V in G-Major without having to reference a manual, or your hopes and dreams are shot before they got started.
 They'll dive-bomb as quickly as your reputation in the community.